-Every year, however, members of the military sacrifice their festive period in order to protect their country.
+However, each year members of the military sacrifice a festive period with their families in order to protect their country.

-This year, 6,400 sailors, soldiers, airmen, and Royal Marines will be deployed on operations throughout the festive period.
+This year, 6,100 sailors, soldiers, airmen and women, and Royal Marines will be deployed on operations throughout the festive period.

-While families at home celebrate Christmas, troops will be working around the clock in many time zones to keep the nation safe and protect the UK's interests.
+While families at home celebrate Christmas, personnel will be working around the clock in many time zones to keep the nation safe and protect the UK's interests.

 Since 1969, the UK has also had a submarine on patrol for every minute of every day in the year, providing the UK's nuclear deterrent – and this Christmas is no different.